Task Force on Climate-related Financial Disclosures

 Financial markets need clear, comprehensive, high-quality information on the impacts of climate change.
 This includes the risks and opportunities presented by rising temperatures, climate-related policy, and emerging technologies in our changing world.

-The Financial Stability Board created the Task Force on Climate-related Financial Disclosures (TCFD) to improve and increase reporting of climate-related financial information.
+The Financial Stability Board (FSB) created the Task Force on Climate-related Financial Disclosures (TCFD) in 2015 to improve and increase reporting of climate-related financial information.
+Following the release of the Task Force’s 2023 Status Report, upon request of the FSB, the TCFD has been disbanded.

 Benefits of better disclosure